kingatos/gym-tracker-react/README.md

 ## Description

 Here is a GymTracker.
 Know your body and save your daily progress in one-click!
+Application for any devices and mobiles smartphones.
 Check this out!

 ## Available Scripts